Finite type coarse expanding conformal dynamics: Definition and first properties

 \eb \end{defn}

 We may think of the set of maps $\psi_U$ as a set of ``local coordinate charts'' which comprise a family of uniform $C$-quasisimilarities.
-The property of being finite type may then be characterized as follows: up to quasisimilarity, there are only finitely many local models for the dynamics over the elements of the finite good cover $\UUU_0$.
+The property of being metric finite type may then be characterized as follows: up to quasisimilarity, there are only finitely many local models for the dynamics over the elements of the finite good cover $\UUU_0$.
+The second condition is a convenient minimality assumption: if a dynatlas satisfies the first and third, then by removing extraneous elements, it will satisfy the second.

-The property of being finite type is not invariant under quasisymmetric conjugacies.
+The property of being metric finite type is not invariant under quasisymmetric conjugacies.

-\begin{thm}[Finite type implies cxc] If $f: \XX_1 \to \XX_0$ is of finite type with respect to $\UUU_0$, then it is metric coarse expanding conformal with respect to $\UUU_{n_1}$ for some $n_1 \ge 0$. \end{thm}
+\begin{thm}[metric finite type implies cxc] If $f: \XX_1 \to \XX_0$ is of metric finite type with respect to $\UUU_0$, then it is metric coarse expanding conformal with respect to $\UUU_{n_1}$ for some $n_1 \ge 0$. \end{thm}

 The proof, which occupies the remainder of this subsection, is essentially straightforward except for one subtlety.
 Since roundness is not an intrinsic quantity, care must be taken to show that the non-surjective embeddings $\psi^{-1}$ do not distort roundness too much.